Brijeshv3001/Compiler-Design-Lab-Experiments-Lab-1---Lab-6-/README1.md

 Compiler Design Lab Experiments (Lab 1 – Lab 6) 🧑‍💻
 📘 Overview

-This repository contains the complete implementation of Compiler Design Laboratory Experiments (Lab 1 to Lab 6) using Python.
+This repository contains the complete implementation of Compiler Design Laboratory Experiments (Lab 1 to Lab 6) using C++.

 Each experiment is organized into a separate folder containing:

-Python source code
+C++ source code

 Individual README file